New York City water supply system: Reservoirs and aqueducts

 The latter two aqueducts provide 90% of New York City's drinking water, and the watershed for these aqueducts extends a combined 1 e6acre.
 Two-fifths of the watershed is owned by the New York City, state, or local governments, or by private conservancies.
 The rest of the watershed is private property that is closely monitored for pollutants; development upon this land is restricted.
 The DEP has purchased or protected over 130000 acre of private land since 1997 through its Land Acquisition Program.
 Water from both aqueducts is stored first in the large Kensico Reservoir and subsequently in the much smaller Hillview Reservoir closer to the city.
+In 2025 the city announced the purchase of additional land near the Kensico Reservoir.

 The water is monitored by robotic buoys that measure temperature as well as pH, nutrient, and microbial levels in the reservoirs.
 A computer system then analyzes the measurements and makes predictions for the water quality.
 In 2015, the buoys took 1.9 million measurements of the water in the reservoirs.